-REASON - In the interests of residential amenity and highway safety.

-- 11. Construction work shall not take place outside the hours of 08.00 18.00 Monday to Friday, 08.00 13.00 Saturday with no working on a Sunday and Bank/Public Holidays without the prior written permission of the Local Planning Authority. - REASON In the interest of residential amenity. - 12.
+- REASON In the interests of residential amenity and highway safety. - 12.
+Construction work shall not take place outside the hours of 08.00 18.00 Monday to Friday, 08.00 13.00 Saturday with no working on a Sunday and Bank/Public Holidays without the prior written permission of the Local Planning Authority. - REASON In the interest of residential amenity. - 13.
 The use of the convenience store hereby permitted shall not commence until details of the arrangements for the storing of waste or refuse have been submitted to and approved in writing by the Local Planning Authority.
-Thereafter the development shall be carried out in accordance with the details as approved. - REASON In the interest of residential amenity. - 13.
-Deliveries to and the collection of waste from the convenience store hereby permitted shall only permitted whilst the premises is open and in any event only between the hours of 07.00 and 19.00 Monday to Saturday and 10.00 and 18.00 on Sundays and Bank Holidays. - REASON In the interest of residential amenity. - 14.
-CL3 (Phase 2 Site Investigation Works) - 15.
-CL4 (Phase 3 Remediation and Verification Strategy) - 16.
-CL5 (Any additional contamination) - 17.
-CL6 (Verification and Completion Report) - 18.
-Prior to the development being beneficially occupied, a copy of the analysis, reporting, publication or archiving agreed as part of the approved Written Scheme of Investigation for the evaluation of this site, shall be deposited at the County Durham Historic Environment Record. - REASON To comply with paragraph 141 of the NPPF which ensures information gathered becomes publicly available. - 19.
+Thereafter the development shall be carried out in accordance with the details as approved. - REASON In the interest of residential amenity. - 14.
+Deliveries to and the collection of waste from the convenience store hereby permitted shall only permitted whilst the premises is open and in any event only between the hours of 07.00 and 19.00 Monday to Saturday and 10.00 and 18.00 on Sundays and Bank Holidays. - REASON In the interest of residential amenity. - 15.
+CL3 (Phase 2 Site Investigation Works) - 16.
+CL4 (Phase 3 Remediation and Verification Strategy) - 17.
+CL5 (Any additional contamination) - 18.
+CL6 (Verification and Completion Report) - 19.
+Prior to the commencement being beneficially occupied, the provisions of the Written Scheme of Investigation for the site (document T23767.01) will be implemented in full. - REASON To comply with paragraph 199 of the National Planning Policy Framework which ensures information gathered becomes publicly accessible. - 20.
+Development shall be implemented in line with the drainage scheme contained within the submitted document entitled 'Flood Risk Assessment' dated September 2017.
+The drainage scheme shall ensure that foul flows discharge to the combined sewer at manhole 8506 and ensure that surface water discharges to the existing watercourse. - REASON To prevent the increased risk of flooding from any sources in accordance with the NPPF. - 21.
 The development hereby approved shall not be commenced on site, until a scheme of 'Surface Water Drainage and Management' for the implementation, maintenance and management of the sustainable drainage scheme has first been submitted to and approved in writing by the Local Planning Authority.
 The scheme shall be implemented and thereafter managed and maintained in accordance with the approved details.
-The scheme shall include, but not be restricted to providing the following details: - (i) Detailed design of the surface water management system including design water levels and finished floor levels demonstrating a suitable freeboard; - (ii) A detailed hydraulic assessment of existing overland flow paths and the watercourse including the culvert under the railway; the risk of blockage at the railway culvert; and existing overland flow paths should flows exceed the capacity of the watercourse and/or railway culvert; - (iii) A build program and timetable for the provision of the critical surface water drainage infrastructure; - (iv) Details of adoption responsibilities;

-(v) Management plan for the Surface Water Drainage scheme.
+The scheme shall include, but not be restricted to providing the following details:

+- (i) Detailed design of the surface water management system including design water levels and finished floor levels demonstrating a suitable freeboard; - (ii) A detailed hydraulic assessment of existing overland flow paths and the watercourse including the culvert under the railway; the risk of blockage at the railway culvert; and existing overland flow paths should flows exceed the capacity of the watercourse and/or railway culvert; - (iii) A build program and timetable for the provision of the critical surface water drainage infrastructure; - (iv) Details of adoption responsibilities; - (v) Management plan for the Surface Water Drainage scheme.